leaningtech/labs/src/content/docs/cheerpj2/04-guides/Startup-time-optimization.md

 This page provides a list of recommendations to reduce the one-time download size, and the resulting application first startup time.

-## Gzip compression of JavaScript on server
+## gzip compression of JavaScript on server

 In our experience it is not uncommon to see that most of the loading time is spent downloading the main `jar.js` file for the application (i.e. not from the runtime). **It is critical that the Web server on which your application is deployed has gzip compression enabled for the application's JavaScript files**.